 Unlike other plugins, MQTT does not keep state.
-All MQTT messages will have an event which is set to MQTT_MESSAGE by default.
+All MQTT messages will have an event which is set to MQTT\MESSAGE by default.
 This can be changed to whatever that is required in the plugin configuration.

 - callback Function to be invoked when the requested event occurs.
 It must conform to the standard Event Callback format documented Here. - event Name of the event to subscribe to.
-Can be the declared event_name parameter as specified in the plugin configuration.
-If no event is specified, listen_event() will subscribe to all MQTT events within the app's functional namespace. - kwargs (optional) One or more keyword value pairs representing App specific parameters to supply to the callback.
+Can be the declared event\name parameter as specified in the plugin configuration.
+If no event is specified, listen\event() will subscribe to all MQTT events within the app's functional namespace. - \\kwargs (optional) One or more keyword value pairs representing App specific parameters to supply to the callback.
 If the keywords match values within the event data, they will act as filters, meaning that if they don't match the values, the callback will not fire.

 As an example of this, a specific topic or wildcard can be listened to, instead of listening to all topics subscribed to.
 For example, if data is sent to a subscribed topic, it will generate an event as specified in the config; if we want to listen to a specific topic or wildcard, topic or wildcard can be passed in, and used to filter the callback by supplying them as keyword arguments.
-If you include keyword values, the values supplied to the "listen_event()"call must match the values in the event or it will not fire.
+If you include keyword values, the values supplied to the "listen\event()"call must match the values in the event or it will not fire.
 If the keywords do not match any of the data in the event they are simply ignored.

 Filtering will work with any event type, but it will be necessary to figure out the data associated with the event to understand what values can be filtered on.
+If using wildcard, only those used to subscribe to the broker can be used as wildcards.
+The plugin supports the use both single and multi-level wildcards.

-Keyword Arguments namespace (str, optional) - Namespace to use for the call.
+- namespace (str, optional) Namespace to use for the call.
 See the section on namespaces for a detailed description.
-In most cases it is safe to ignore this parameter.
+In most cases it is safe to ignore this parameter. - binary (bool, optional) If wanting the payload to be returned as binary, this should be specified.
+If not given, AD will return the payload as decoded data.
+It should be noted that it is not possible to have different apps receive both binary and non-binary data on the same topic